 Audiovisual performance featuring projected animation, animatronic sculptures, music, and movement.

-"Misread Signs" is a multimedia performance by Yuliya Lanina featuring animatronic sculptures, three channel projected animation, music, and movement.
+"Misread Signs" is a multimedia performance by Yuliya Lanina featuring animatronic sculptures, projected animation, music, and movement.
 It explores the effects of trauma on human psyche.

 In the course of the performance, we see the artist desperate, but unable to tell us something.
 Based on her personal experience of surviving brutal rape and becoming mute for five days afterward, this piece examines the inability for someone who just went through a traumatic experience to express or even connect with how they feel.